ryszard-suchocki/unifi-backup/README.md

 What is most crucial borg, restic, and kopia.io knows what was backed up recently (based on timestamps), and there will be no need to read once again all R/O images - only a recent R/O image will be read out.
 So if you create quite often "incr" backup, only a small part needs to be read.

-When there is a lot of incr images (data traversal is taking a lot) you can consolidate "incr"s to "diff".
+When there is a lot of incr images (data traversal is taking a lot of time) you can consolidate "incr"s to "diff".
 Script will create a new file, pull data from all incr to itself (it knows the correct order of data that should be read out and written out to new file).
 So you will have one bigger diff file rather than a lots of smaller incremental.

 My strategy is to create a few (4-6 incr per day) INCRs, between 6 AM-8 PM, and at 9 PM create DIFF.
 The next days starts as BASE -> Diff -> Incr.
 On the next day, the old diff will be consolidated into a new diff (the intermediate incr will be also consolidated!).
 And then the weekend comes, so I can create a full backup as the I/O load is lower than during standard business hours.